 Truckee man faces murder charge

+Bryan Scott Ewry, 30, faces a murder charge, as well as accusations he violated his probation, jail records state.

-On Friday evening at approximately 7:30 p.m., Truckee police officers responded to a stabbing incident involving two adult males in the parking lot of the Gateway shopping center.
-Arriving officers located one of the subjects deceased.
-An investigation resulted in Bryan Ewry, 30, of Truckee, being identified as the other involved party in the altercation.
-Ewry was located nearby and was arrested and booked for murder, 187(a) pc.
+According to Truckee police, officers responded around 7:30 p.m.
+Sept.
+17 to reports of a stabbing at the Gateway shopping center parking lot.
+They found one person dead.
+An investigation led officers to identify Ewry as the other person involved in the incident.
+He was found nearby and arrested.

-Ewry remained in custody Sunday at the Nevada County Jail, where he is being held without bail.
 The victim’s identity is being withheld pending notification to next of kin.
-This appears to be an isolated incident where the victim and suspect knew each other.
-There is no threat to the public.
+The slaying appears to be an isolated incident.
+The victim and suspect knew each other.
+There is no threat to the public, police said.

-If you were a witness or have any additional information to assist with this investigation please call Detective Heath at 530-550-2331.

 Support Local Journalism